-Providing a high- quality education, setting high expectations and first class teaching and learning are central to Clifton High School.
-For this reason, once children enter the Junior School are taught by a range of specialist teachers from across the school in addition to their class teacher.
+Providing a high- quality education, setting high expectations and first class learning and teaching are central to Clifton High School.
+Children throughout the Junior School are taught by a range of specialist teachers from across the school in addition to their class teacher.

-All our Junior School teachers have considerable experience; they foster a strong work ethic and creative thinking while embedding the school values of Love, Empathy, Curiosity and Direction.
+All Junior School teachers have considerable experience; they foster a strong work ethic and creative thinking while embedding the school values of Love, Empathy, Curiosity and Direction.
 Teachers have a genuine passion in recognising the individual brilliance of every pupil and enriching the lives of the children they teach and work with.
-Class sizes are small and first-class teaching coupled with outstanding pastoral care our boys and girls receive a well-rounded education.
+Class sizes are small and first-class teaching coupled with outstanding pastoral care means our pupils receive a wonderful, well rounded and holistic education.